 In a similar vein, one interviewee dubbed the annual dialog as "just a little social conversation with your boss" (Participant 13, DK).
-These circumstances could cause physicians to lose trust in the department head and in the system for personal development, transforming the personalized feedback dialog - if improperly performed - into a tick-box exercise.
+These circumstances could cause physicians to lose trust in the department head and in the syspersonal development, transforming the personalized feedback dialog - if improperly performed into a tick-box exercise.
 As one of the participants explained: